 Like almost everything in religion, a number of folk beliefs pervade Mormon culture when it comes to garments.
 Most people have heard stories about Grandpa Joe who was trapped in a fire and suffered burns everywhere on his body except for the skin covered by his garments, which was miraculously unharmed.
 My uncle experienced something similar when he survived a bomb blast during the Vietnam War.

 I can’t confirm or discount these stories, since I’ve never personally experienced them.
 But the underlying purpose of wearing garments isn’t anything magical or supernatural: it’s to serve as a symbol of the promises you’ve made yourself and to God.

 Is the term “magic underwear” offensive?

 I wouldn’t say offensive, but disrespectful and somewhat misleading.
 Do we call Jewish yarmulkes “magic beanies?”
-Nah — it’s part of their culture, a bit strange to outsiders, but something they do because of what it represents to them.
-Those unfamiliar with the church may see our garments are strange because we keep them “secret.”
+No — it’s part of their culture, a bit strange to outsiders, but something they do because of what it represents to them.
+Those unfamiliar with the church may see our garments as strange because we keep them “secret.”
 But they’re not so much secret as they are sacred.
-Since the promises we make to God in the temple act as a very sacred, foundational part of our theology, we try not to speak about them or the temple garments too flippantly.
+Since the promises we make to God in the temple act as a very personal, foundational part of our theology, we try not to speak about them or the temple garments too flippantly.
 I don’t know, maybe you talk to people about your underwear?

 Still have questions?
 Send them to firstname.lastname@example.org and we’ll see what we can do.